 Onboard some trains, the time to arrival at upcoming stations is shown on digital displays.

 Knowing that amount of time helped me determine if I had time for a quick game on my phone.
 Because this digital sign appeared inside a train above a side door, and when looking at this sign the front of the train would be to your left, the order of the stops are listed from right to left with a chevron arrow indicating the train direction.
-The digital display above the door on the opposite side of the car showed the same information but with the stops listed from right to left — smart!
+The digital display above the door on the opposite side of the car showed the same information but with the stops listed from left to right— smart!

 In Japan’s major cities, subway stations are often massive underground shopping areas connecting numerous rail platforms operated by different entities.
 Stations can have dozens of exits making it hard to know which way to proceed when you get off a train.
 Taking the wrong exit can put you on the wrong side of above-ground train tracks that are very hard to cross, as we found at Shin-Osaka station!